kubeflow/website/content/docs/gke/authentication.md

 Each Kubernetes service account has a set of authorized roles associated with it.
 If your account doesn't have the right roles assigned to it, certain tasks will fail.

-To check if an account has the proper permissions to run a command, you can build a query structured as `kubectl auth can-i [VERB] [RESOURCE] --namespace [NAMESPACE]`.
+You can check if an account has the proper permissions to run a command by building a query structured as `kubectl auth can-i [VERB] [RESOURCE] --namespace [NAMESPACE]`.
 For example, the following command will verify that your account has permissions to create deployments in the `kubeflow` namespace:
 ,